Zhiming-Huang/luc/README.md

 python3 plot_parkinglot.py
 ```

-The figures will be saved as eps in results.
+The figures will be saved as eps in directory of results.

+Before running each experiment, we can use `sudo mn -c` to clear the Mininet envinronment.

 ## Experiments with Pantheon
 We also use [Patheon](https://pantheon.stanford.edu/) to verify the performance of LUC with real-world traces.
 The real-world traces used in our paper can be found in https://github.com/ravinet/mahimahi/tree/master/traces.